vbud/website/src/content/blog/website.md

 # Technology choices matter

 While the specific blog technology might not matter (Jekyll, Astro, Hugo, etc), the editing experience absolutely matters.
-Both of my prior attempts at websites involved writing either raw HTML or Angular, and it just didn't feel natural, at least to me, to write blog posts in code.
-Even when I tried markdown, writing Markdown in monospace in my code ditor didn't feel natural either.
+My first attempt at a website involved writing raw HTML, and my second attempt used Angular.
+Neither felt natural, at least to me, for writing.
+Even when I tried writing markdown, which was a better experience than HTML or an app framework, I found that writing in monospace in my code editor didn't feel natural either.

 This time around, I wanted something where I could write my posts in something like Markdown, but without it feeling like I was writing code.
 I took the time to customize my code editor to render markdown in a non-monospace font so that it feels more like writing text in a tool like Notion.